mobtest/renaissance.io/documents/manual_qa_ios_apps.md

 ## Operating system
 Which of the following hardware models does the app support?

-1. iOS 4.x
+1. iOS 5.x
-2. iOS 5.x
+2. iOS 6.x
-3. iOS 6.x
+3. iOS 7.x

-You might deem iOS 4.x obsolete
+You might deem iOS 5.x obsolete, supporting the curent plus previous main release will in general give you 95%+ coverage.

 ## Device orientation and rotation
 1. Does the app support both landscape and portrait orientation?